Finite-dimensional monomial algebras are determined by their automorphism group: Preliminaries

 \cref{fig:1-ex1} has the inner degrees $0$, $e_1$ and $e_2$ (in green) and the outer degrees $-e_1+2e_2$ and $2e_1-e_2$ (in red), while \cref{fig:2-ex1} only has inner degrees $0$, $e_1$ and $e_2$ (in green).

 \begin{multicols}{2}

 \end{multicols}

 In both cases, the space of derivations of degree $0$ has dimension 2, and it corresponds to the Lie algebra of the torus $T$ acting on $\KK[\XX]/I_i$.
-Also in both cases, the spaces of derivations of degrees $e_1$ and $e_2$ have each one dimension 1.
+Also in both cases, the spaces of derivations of degrees $e_1$ and $e_2$ each have dimension one.
 However, in $\KK[\XX]/I_1$ (\cref{fig:1-ex1}), the corresponding nontrivial derivations are induced by $\partial_{e_1,e_1^*}$ and $\partial_{e_2,e_2^*}$, while in $\KK[\XX]/I_2$ (\cref{fig:2-ex1}) the derivations are $\partial_{e_1,e_2^*}$ and $\partial_{e_2,e_1^*}$.
-In any case, one can check by hand that the corresponding Lie algebra of inner derivations are isomorphic as abstract Lie algebras.
+One can check by hand that the corresponding Lie algebra of inner derivations are isomorphic as abstract Lie algebras.

 \end{example}